 The Africana Studies Program at University of Tennessee, Knoxville is committed to producing and disseminating interdisciplinary knowledge about Africa, African Americans, and the African Diaspora around the world.
 It promotes creative and critical thinking skills through rigorous research, teaching, service, and publication on the cultures, arts, institutions, histories, political economies, and philosophies of African peoples and peoples of African descent worldwide.
 Africana Studies is a multicultural, interdisciplinary, and transnational intellectual paradigm that anchors its scholarship on local, national, regional, and global scales.
 It conceives of the Africana world as extending from Africa to North America, the Caribbean, South and Central America, Asia, and Europe.

-Denbo Center for Humanities & the Arts, Suite 223, seminar room C114A/B
+Denbo Center for Humanities & the Arts, Suite 223, Seminar Room C114A/B

 Stream Available